Biden, McCarthy to hold pivotal meeting on debt ceiling as time to resolve standoff grows short

 The White House has countered by keeping defense and nondefense spending flat next year, which would save $90 billion in the 2024 budget year and $1 trillion over 10 years.

-All sides have been eyeing the potential for the package to include a framework that would speed energy project developments.
+All sides have been eyeing the potential for the package to include a framework to ease federal regulations and speed energy project developments.

 And despite a push by Republicans for the White House to also accept parts of their proposed immigration overhaul, McCarthy indicated the focus was on the House’s previously approved debt and budget package.